yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/_index.md

     weight: 638
 ---

 The Yugabyte Platform is best fit for mission-critical deployments, such as production or pre-production testing.
-It starts out by first installing YugaWare, the YugabyteDB Admin Console in a highly available mode and then spinning up YugabyteDB clusters on one or more regions (across public cloud and private on-premise data centers).
+It starts out by first installing YugaWare, the YugabyteDB Admin Console, in a highly available mode and then spinning up YugabyteDB clusters on one or more regions (across public cloud and private on-premise data centers).

 YugaWare is a containerized application that is installed and managed using <a href="https://www.replicated.com/" target="_blank">Replicated</a> for mission-critical environments (such as production or performance or failure mode testing).
 Replicated is a purpose-built tool for on-premise deployments and life cycle management of containerized applications.
 For environments that are not mission-critical, such as those needed for local development or simple functional testing, you can also use <a href="../../quick-start/install">YugabyteDB</a>.